PR-research-data-tools/RP-remodeling-szz-discussions/RQ2-RQ3-RQ4/SZZ-evaluation/Datasets/Datasets-details.md

 'extended_extrinsic_relaxed_dataset.json': 14356,
 'extended_detangled_relaxed_dataset.json': 13837,}

-- `Extended/FilteredSample`: these are the bug for the sample on the level of bug fixing commits.
+- `Extended/FilteredSample`: Due to computational constraints of GIT process, we run SZZ on a sample of dataset.
+These are the bug for the sample on the level of bug fixing commits.
 {'extended_filtered_sample_detangled_relaxed_dataset.json': 796,
 'extended_filtered_sample_parsed_relaxed_dataset.json': 847,
 'extended_filtered_sample_relaxed_relaxed_dataset.json': 847,